 - Blurry vision

 - Weakness and tremors

 Treatment for Benzo Addiction

-Following this process, patients are encouraged to reside at our center and undergo inpatient treatment for a period of 30 days or longer.
-Another format, intensive outpatient treatment (IOP), can be beneficial for those who need more flexibility to attend to important personal responsibilities such as work and family.
+Following this process, patients are encouraged to enroll at our center.
+We offer both partial hospitalization and intensive outpatient treatment (IOP), which can be beneficial for those who need more flexibility to attend to important personal responsibilities such as work and family.

 Also, inpatients often transfer to IOP to continue recovery and take advantage of support while in the transition back to the outside world.
 Outpatients can choose to live in a private residence or in an approved sober living home and receive transportation to and from the center if needed.

 Because recovery is a lifelong process, we offer aftercare planning to help people find support and services (i.e., support groups and counseling) after discharge from treatment at our center.
 In addition, we encourage engagement in our alumni activities which also foster long-term support.